Source Received from TLC Book Tours

 So he uncharacteristically moves to help a girl on the street who's struggling with an armload of packages, and she smiles an incredible smile at him before her cab pulls away.
 What for a fleeting moment felt like a beginning is cruelly cut short—until Jason realizes that he's been left holding a disposable camera.
 And suddenly, with prodding and an almost certainly disastrous offer of assistance from his socially inept best friend Dev, a coincidence-based, half-joking idea—What if he could track this girl down based on the photos in her camera?—morphs into a full-fledged quest to find the woman of Jason's dreams.

-Here is the summary from the back of the book (you can also watch this funny video where Danny Wallace describes the plot):
+(You can watch this funny video where Danny Wallace describes the plot)

 I loved this book right away.
 Once Jason realized he still had The Girl’s camera and decided to develop the photos, turning it into a mission of sorts to track down the location of each photo and, he hopes, The Girl, I was hooked.
 I couldn’t wait to see how things turned out.
 Would he figure out who she was and track her down, or not?

 Part of what drew me into the story was Jason’s talk of the ‘what if’ moment – haven’t we all experienced something like that, where you catch someone’s eye and wonder if they feel what you feel, if it really is a moment, or if they’re just looking past you at something?
 Jason’s determination to go with that feeling and the optimism and hope with which he begins his pursuit was very touching.